DO-254 Introduction

 • Able to accommodate almost all types of hardware ranging from sensors, multiplexers, and switches to full-featured FPGA’s and ASIC’s.

-• A guideline which tries to cover a nearly infinite spectrum of applications thus lacks specificity for particular projects.
+• A guideline which tries to cover a nearly infinite spectrum of applications and thus lacks specificity for particular projects.

 Key DAL Aspect Differences for DO-254: from AFuzion DO-254 Training

-Again, in DO-254 especially, the DAL of the hardware is usually, but not always, the same as the System DAL.
+Again, in DO-254 especially, the DAL of the hardware is usually, but not always, the same as the system DAL.
 Why?
-The system contains hardware which is necessary to perform its functionality and that hardware is expected to directly correlate to the system’s contribution toward flight safety.
+The system contains hardware which is necessary to perform its functionality, and that hardware is expected to directly correlate to the system’s contribution toward flight safety.

 Process Assurance is like Quality Assurance but with a larger scope including auditing of hardware suppliers and manufacturing transition processes.
 Process Assurance has five primary activities as depicted in the following diagram:

-Process Assurance in DO-254 differs from software’sDO-178C quality assurance because hardware’s Process Assurance must audit hardware suppliers and ensure subsequent system manufacturing processes are documented, repeatable, and conform to plans.
-Since DO-254’s hardware’s Process Assurance has these two additional roles versus software’s Quality Assurance, it has the different name “Process Assurance”.
+Process Assurance in DO-254 differs from software’s DO-178C quality assurance because hardware’s Process Assurance must involve auditing hardware suppliers and ensuring subsequent system manufacturing processes are documented, repeatable, and conform to plans.
+Since DO-254’s hardware’s Process Assurance has these two additional roles versus software’s Quality Assurance, it has the different name “Process Assurance.”

 DO-254’s Planning Process

 The DO-254 Plan for Hardware Aspects of Certification (PHAC) is the foundational planning document of an avionics hardware system.
-(For information on AFuzion’s DO-254 Templates and checklists, click here: https://afuzion.com/plans-checklists/#do-254-plan-templates)

 The DO-254 PHAC provides an overview of the avionics system’s hardware, safety criteria with respect to DAL, and planned certification activities as noted in the following figure from AFuzion’s DO-254 training classes: